LimePoint/opschain/docs/operations/upgrading.md

 cd opschain-trial
-docker-compose down # or systemctl --user stop opschain.service if running OpsChain as a systemd service git pull docker-compose pull
+docker-compose down # or systemctl --user stop opschain.service if running OpsChain as a systemd service git pull
+./configure # if the changelog states that the configure script needs to be rerun docker-compose pull
 ```